WICG/local-network-access/README.md

 Note that these checks are done asynchronously and don’t block resolving the methods where they are used i.e. setRemoteDescription() and addIceCandidate().

-We should perform the same checks when connecting to STUN/TURN servers with loopback or local addresses.
+The same checks should also be performed when connecting to STUN/TURN servers with loopback or local addresses.

 ### Integration with Permissions Policy